nixworks/OpenVPN-SC_forArne/doc/README.txt

 or from the shell:

-am start -a android.intent.action.MAIN -n de.blinkt.openvpn/.LaunchVPN -e de.blinkt.openvpn.shortcutProfileName Home
+am start -a android.intent.action.MAIN -n de.blinkt.openvpnsc/.LaunchVPN -e de.blinkt.openvpnsc.shortcutProfileName Home

 Q: How can I control the app from an external app?